Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Introduction

 Although the LBGM described in Section \ref{I:old_LBGM} is a flexible statistical tool to explore trajectories: neither whether nonlinearity exists \citep{Grimm2013LBGM} nor any details of the nature of the nonlinearity need to specify \citep{Wood2015LBGM}, it still has limitations.
 According to \citet[Chapter~11]{Grimm2016growth}, discrete intervals of time are required when specifying a LBGM, and therefore, it cannot be fit in the framework of individual measurement occasions.
-While we can deal with the continuous measurement time using the time-bins (also referred to as the time-windows) approach \citep[Chapter~4]{Grimm2016growth}, multiple existing studies have shown drawbacks of this approximated method.
+We can approximate continuous measurement time using the time-bins approach, also known as the time-windows method.
+However, several studies highlight the drawbacks of this approach.
 For example, \citet{Blozis2008coding} have demonstrated that using the time-bins approach may lead to inadmissible estimation, such as overestimating the within-person changes and underestimating the between-person differences, though sometimes these effects are negligible if the degree of individual differences is not notable.
-Additionally, \citet{Coulombe2015ignoring} have concluded that ignoring the time difference usually resulted in undesirable solutions through evaluating the bias of the estimated parameters, efficiency, and Type I error rate with different combinations of sample size, the degree of heterogeneity, the distribution of time, the rate of change, and the number of repeated measurements.
-To avoid such potentially inadmissible estimation, \citet{Sterba2014individually} expressed the factor loadings as the sum of the individual time scores $t_{ij}$ and the amount by which the loading horizontally departs from linearity at $t_{ij}$.
-Although the reexpressed LBGM successfully specified the model with individually varying time points, the horizontal offsets were no longer directly related to the characteristics of change patterns and therefore lacked meaningful interpretations.
-In this section, we demonstrate how to extend the traditional LBGM and specify the model in the framework of individual measurement occasions where all coefficients have substantive interpretations.
+Moreover, \citet{Coulombe2015ignoring} concluded that neglecting time differences often leads to undesirable outcomes, such as biased parameter estimates through evaluating the bias of the estimated parameters, efficiency, and Type I error rate with different combinations of sample size, the degree of heterogeneity, the distribution of time, the rate of change, and the number of repeated measurements.